-- Overall, in this system there will be 64 1-A postseason teams (16 in playoff, 48 in bowls), which is much more reasonable than the current number of 78.
-(However, this year due to the Covid-19 pandemic less teams chose to go to bowl games so I was able to accomodate every team that is part of the 2020 bowl season.)
+- Overall, in this system there will be 66 FBS postseason teams (16 in playoff, 50 in bowls), which is much more reasonable than the current number of 84.

 - Because there are less bowls, we are going to make admission into them more selective by requiring that all teams have a winning record in order to make a bowl.
-Thus, all 6-6 teams are excluded from this model. (obviously, doesn’t apply this year due to Covid-19)
+Thus, all 6-6 teams from non-power 5 conferences are excluded from this model.

 - Here would be this year’s bowl schedule based on these principles: